More Information on Cable

 For most products and most designs, single-phase cable is all that is required.
+Single-phase cable has three conductors: the line, the neutral and the ground.
 It is called single-phase due to having only one line conductor.
 However, some projects may require multi-phase cable.

 Multi-phase cable is similar in construction to single-phase, but it will have additional line conductors.
 Most common is three-phase cable.
 Three-phase cable has five conductors, in a three-line, one-neutral and one-ground set up.
 The neutral may sometimes act as a second ground.
 Interpower carries four-conductor cable, which is similar to three-phase cable, with a ground and three line conductors.
 These types of cable are usually application specific, used in designs that require higher levels of electricity.